Appalachian Power Educator Resources

 PROFESSIONAL DEVELOPMENT

-VMHC is happy to offer professional development at no cost to SW VA Educators.
-Past workshops have taken us to Abington, the National D-Day Memorial in Bedford, and the Montgomery Museum of Art & History in Christiansburg.
-If you would like to connect with us for a program, please feel free to get in touch!
-Upcoming Workshops include:
+VMHC is happy to offer professional development at no cost to educators in Southwestern Virginia.
+Past workshops have taken us to Abington, Bristol, the National D-Day Memorial in Bedford, and the Montgomery Museum of Art & History in Christiansburg.
+If you would like to connect with us for a program, please email our Director of Education at mcreech@virginiahistory.org

 FREE HistoryConnects Programs